bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 As code, we can use modern computer science to reason about it, optimize it, and transform it.
 Over the past decade, software development environments have become able to work with code that is only partially valid, and geometry as code, properly packaged, can be much easier to edit and update than traditional CAD.

 Additionally, these signed functions are equivalent to machine learning classifiers.
-In the same way that a classifier determines whether a picture contains or does not contain a representation of a hot dog.
-We're just classifying space as "part" or "not part."
+In the same way that a classifier determines whether a picture contains or does not contain a representation of a hot dog, we're just classifying space as "part" or "not part."
 Modern data science provides amazing tools to work on geometry as code!

 Not only can we tell where the part is, we can tell how it relates to other parts by comparing the fields.
 We can add automatic differentiation, tolerance stack-up, and topological fields to harmonize previously unconnected disciplines.
 To evaluate fitness, we can bring AI workhorses such as [Monte Carlo techniques](https://www.cs.cmu.edu/~kmcrane/Projects/WalkOnStars/) and [quadrature like Intact's](https://intact-solutions.com/) to the table to build fully differentiable engineering models.